 Stage 4

-Treatment for Canine Legg-Calve-Perthes Disease (LCPD) depends on the stage of the condition and the individual dog.
+Treating Legg-Calve-Perthes Disease (LCPD) depends on the stage of their condition and the individual dog.
 The goal of treatment is to reduce pain, improve function, and slow or prevent further joint deterioration.

-Surgical Treatment: In some cases, surgery may be necessary to remove necrotic bone or repair a damaged joint.
-The type of surgery depends on the individual dog and stage of disease.
+Surgical Treatment: In some cases, surgery will be necessary to remove necrotic bone or repair a damaged joint.
+The type of surgery depends on the individual dog and stage of their disease.

 Preventing Canine Legg-Calve-Perthes Disease